 Cows normally live 20 to 25 years or more.
-Dairy cows are slaughtered when they are three or five years old, mostly for use in fast food hamburgers.
+Dairy cows are slaughtered when they are three or five years old, mostly for use in fast d hamburgers.

 After dairy cows give birth, their calves are separated from them, a practice which causes cows great sadness: they can be heard bellowing for their young.
 They are then milked repeatedly for the fluid meant for their calf.
 Female dairy calves replace older dairy cows who can no longer give as much milk as farmers demand.
 Male calves are raised and killed for their meat, both beef and veal.

 Veal calves live in small wooden crates; some are chained.
 They cannot turn around or even stretch their legs.
 The floors of their stalls are slatted, causing them severe joint and leg pain.
 Since their mother's milk is taken for human consumption, they are fed a milk substitute deficient in iron and fiber.
 In other words, they are deliberately kept anemic and their muscles are atrophied so that their flesh will be pale and tender.
 Craving iron, they lick the metallic parts of their stalls, even those covered in urine.
 Water is often withheld from them.
 Some are killed when they are only a few days old to be sold as low grade veal for frozen dinners and the like.
 The rest are slaughtered when they are 16 weeks old; they are frequently too sick or crippled to walk.
 Ten percent of veal cows die in confinement.
 They never see the sun, touch the Earth, or taste the grass.

 Nothing more strongly arouses our disgust than cannibalism; yet we make the same impression on Buddhists and vegetarians, for we feed on babies, though not our own.